apple/foundationdb/design/data-distributor-internals.md

 ### Metrics to measure
 1. StorageMetrics trace event report “FinishedQueries” which means the current storage server finishes how many read operations.
 The rate of FinishedQueries is what we measure first.
 The better the load balance is, the more similar the FinishedQueries rate across all storage servers.
 CPU utilization.
 This metric is in a positive relationship with “FinishedQueries rate”.
 A even “FinishedQueries” generally means even CPU utilization in the read-only scenario.
 2. Data movement size.
-We want to achieve load balance with the movement as little as possible;
+We want to achieve load balance with as little movement as possible;
 3. StandardDeviation(FinishedQueries).
 It indicates how much difference read load each storage server has.

-### Typical test case
+### Typical Test Setup
 120GB data, key=32B, value=200B; Single replica; 8 SS (20%) serves 80% read; 8 SS servers 60% write; 4 servers are both read and write hot;  TPS=100000, 7 read/txn + 1 write/txn;

 ### Test Result Summary and Recommendation